Teaching Children the Gospel

 Author: Carl Laferton (illustrated by Catalins Echeverri)

-Why I love it: This is a favorite children's books.
+Why we love it: This is a favorite children's books.
 In many ways, it is a "Bible story-line" overview for kids, tracing God's work in the Garden of Eden to the cross of Christ.
 The book is stunningly illustrated and captures the vision of Revelation 7:9, the glorious diversity of the church.
 I especially love the book's repetition of the phrase: "Because of your sin, you can't come in...BUT I died on the cross to take your sin...so all my friends can now come in!"
 My husband and I have made this phrase a sort of "catechism" for explaining what sin does and what Christ has done on our behalf.